'The gardening group helped me come out of my shell.'

 'Talking to other people has given me hope...'

 Often when we are experiencing poor mental health we can feel isolated and disconnected from the world.
-Creative and support groups can help reassure us that we're not the only person who has felt like this way and that we can move beyond what we are experiencing.
+Groups can help reassure us that we're not the only person who has felt like this way and that we can move beyond what we are experiencing.
 We can also meet new people, learn new skills and build confidence.

 Norwich & Central Norfolk Mind offer a range of groups and projects that help people get support and get involved.

 The course provides tools and support for people with a diagnosis or traits of Borderline Personality Disorder.
 It aims to support people with their emotional needs; helping them to make positive connections, better understand the disorder and make improvements in their life choices.
 Attendess should be more able to understand and maintain their mental health and achieve personal goals in a safe, supportive environment.

 They should also be able to understand the impact of risky behaviour and help to recognise how they can lead healthier lives.
 The course is a 12 month programme.
 People can attend either all sessions on Mondays or all sessions on Wednesdays at a central location In Norwich.